-This policy fully supports the recommendations for clinical practice & training in transfusion medicine published by the National Institute of Health & Care Excellence (NICE), British Committee for Standards in Haematology (BCSH), the National Blood Transfusion Committee (NBTC), the Serious Hazards of Transfusion (SHOT) scheme & other national / local guidelines as referenced.
+This policy fully supports the recommendations for clinical practice & training in transfusion medicine published by the National Institute of Health & Care Excellence (NICE), British Society for Haematology (BSH), the National Blood Transfusion Committee (NBTC), the Serious Hazards of Transfusion (SHOT) scheme & other national / local guidelines as referenced.
 This policy encompasses all blood components / products & has appendices covering guidance on specific issues as listed in the contents page.

-Ashford & St Peters NHS Foundation Trust is committed to the provision of a service that is fair, accessible and meets the needs of all individuals.
+Ashford & St Peters NHS Foundation Trust is committed to the provision of a service that is fair, accessible & meets the needs of all individuals.

 Scope of the Policy